RileyXX/IMDB-Trakt-Syncer/README.md

 _Replace `VERSION_NUMBER` with your [desired version](https://github.com/RileyXX/IMDB-Trakt-Syncer/releases) (e.g. 1.1.6) and run in your operating system's native command line._

 ## Alternative Manual Installation Method (without pip install)
 1. Install [Python](https://www.python.org/downloads/) (v3.6 or later) and [Google Chrome](https://www.google.com/chrome/).
-Make sure to tick the box for adding Python to your PATH variable when asked.  _If these are already installed, you can skip this step.
+During installation, make sure to tick the box for adding Python to your PATH variable when prompted.  _If these are already installed, you can skip this step.
 Please note this script does not affect Chrome in anyway, it is simply required in order for chromedriver to work._
 2. Download the latest .zip from the [releases page](https://github.com/RileyXX/IMDB-Trakt-Syncer/releases) and extract it to the desired directory.
 3. Login to [Trakt](https://trakt.tv/oauth/applications) and create a new API application named `IMDBTraktSyncer`.
 In the "Redirect uri" field, enter `urn:ietf:wg:oauth:2.0:oob`, then save the application.
 4. Run `IMDBTraktSyncer.py` or open the terminal and navigate to the folder where `IMDBTraktSyncer.py` is located.
 Run `IMDBTraktSyncer.py` in the terminal.